Introduction to Azure Storage

 The Azure Queue service is used to store and retrieve messages.
 Queue messages can be up to 64 KB in size, and a queue can contain millions of messages.
 Queues are generally used to store lists of messages to be processed asynchronously.

-Standard Azure Table Storage is now part of Cosmos DB.
-Also available is Premium Tables for Azure Table storage, offering throughput-optimized tables, global distribution, and automatic secondary indexes.
-To learn more and try out the new premium experience, please check out Azure Cosmos DB: Table API.
+Azure Table storage is now part of Azure Cosmos DB.
+To see Azure Table storage documentation, see the Azure Table Storage Overview.
+In addition to the existing Azure Table storage service, there is a new Azure Cosmos DB Table API offering that provides throughput-optimized tables, global distribution, and automatic secondary indexes.
+To learn more and try out the new premium experience, see Azure Cosmos DB Table API.

 Types of storage accounts